-- require a cease of construction activity for findings related to safety; - cease reviewing pending Applications for which any Project Team member is the same as for the development exhibiting non-compliance; and
+- Require a cease of construction activity for findings related to safety. - Cease reviewing pending Applications for which any Project Team member is the same as for the development exhibiting non-compliance. - Impose the following restrictions on Applications for which any Project Team member is the same as that for the development exhibiting non-compliance: - o No more than one award per competitive round; - General Contractor must not have an identity of interest relative to any other Project Team member.